 Getting Support and Keeping Hope Alive – for people with Mast Cell Activation Syndrome and Histamine Intolerance

 When I was so ill with Mast Cell Activation Syndrome and Histamine Intolerance, there were many days that I literally wasn’t sure I would live.
-I would have anaphylaxis to smells.

-And for years I had to hobble around with a cane because of excruciating joint pain.
+For years I had to hobble around with a cane because of excruciating joint pain.

 Can you relate?